 Descend from Advance Basecamp to Chinese BasecampB/L/DTent

-Drive back from Chinese Basecamp to Old Tingri (4,300m)B/L/DLodge
+Drive back from Chinese Basecamp to Thingri (4,300m)B/L/DLodge

-- AIRPORT PICK-UP & DROP : Kathmandu Airport - Hotel transfers – Kathmandu Airport (Pick Up and Drop).
+- ARRIVAL AND DEPARTURE : Kathmandu Airport - Hotel transfers – Kathmandu Airport (Pick Up and Drop) by private vehicle.

-- ACCOMMODATION IN KATHMANDU : 6 nights hotel in Kathmandu (3-star category) on BB Plan-Twin Bed Room (sharing basis).
+- HOTEL ACCOMMODATION IN KATHMANDU : 6 nights hotel in Kathmandu (4-star category) - single room on bed and breakfast plan.

-- PERMITS : Expedition Royalty and permit of the Chinese Government (CMA / TMA) to climb Mt.
-Shisha Pangma.
+- PERMITS : Expedition Royalty and a permit fee of the Chinese Government (CMA / TMA) to climb Mt.
+Shisha Pangma, Restricted are permit and fee.

 - LIAISON OFFICER : 1 Government Liaison officer in Tibet with full equipment, salary, and accommodation.